snar/bgpq3/README.md

 #### -a asn

-Specify ASN that shall be denied in case of empty prefix-list (OpenBGPD).
+Specify ASN that shall be denied in case of empty prefix-list (OpenBGPD) or included in empty as-list (JunOS).

 #### -B